 Hell on Earth: The title is a dead giveaway.
 Specifically, Pinhead Unbound wants to turn it into a Cenobite hellworld.

-He-Man Woman Hater: Monroe is a well-built hedonist who wants to go to bed with a different girl from his club every night so he can enjoy them, then insult them and taunt them that he used them, and throw them out.
+He-Man Woman Hater: J.P.
+Monroe is a well-built hedonist who picks out a different clueless girl from his club every night so he can enjoy them in the bedroom.
+Afterwards he insults and taunts them that he used them, and throws them out.
+It's suggested that this is due to a Freudian Excuse of being raped by his mother as a kid, and that he's projecting his hatred for her onto all women.

 I Am the Noun: During the scene in the church near the end, Pinhead corrupts a bible verse after his mock creation of crucifixion stigmata.